a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Peirce bibliography from Wikipedia: https://en.wikipedia.org/wiki/Charles_Sanders_Peirce_bibliography

+*The Essential Peirce vol 1 & 2*

+*Reasoning and the Logic of Things*

 What is a Sign? by C. S. Peirce

 The Continuity of Peirce's Thought (Vanderbilt Library of American Philosophy) by Kelly A. Parker